-Section 150.
-Placing Concrete-(a) In filling in concrete around reinforcing steel, the concrete must be worked continuously with suitable tools, as it is put in place. (b) Filling the forms completely and puddling afterward will not be permitted. (c) In placing concrete, the work shall be so laid out that partly set concrete will not be subjected to shocks from men wheeling or handling material. (d) When it is not possible to cast an entire structure in one operation, the work should be stopped; for columns at the underside of girders; for girders at a point midway between supports, unless a beam should occur at this point, in which case the joint should be offset a distance equal to twice the width of the beam; for slabs at the center of the span. (e) When work is resumed the concrete previously placed shall be cleared of all foreign material, drenched and slushed with mortar composed of one part cement and one part sand. (f) Beams and girders shall not be constructed over freshly placed columns without permitting a period of ten hours to elapse to provide for settlement of shrinkage in columns. (g) Before resuming work the top of the column shall be cleansed of foreign matter, and if the column has become hard, the top shall be wet and slushed with the cement grout above specified. (h) When beams are designed as "T" beams, the slab shall be poured at the same time as the web.
+SECTION 150.
+PLACING CONCRETE.-(a) In filling in concrete around reinforcing steel, the concrete must be worked continuously with suitable tools, as it is put in place. (b) Filling the forms completely and puddling afterward will not be permitted. (c) In placing concrete, the work shall be so laid out that partly set concrete will not be subjected to shocks from men wheeling or handling material. (d) When it is not possible to cast an entire structure in one operation, the work should be stopped; for columns at the underside of girders; for girders at a point midway between supports, unless a beam should occur at this point, in which case the joint should be offset a distance equal to twice the width of the beam: for slabs at the center of the span. (e) When work is resumed the concrete previously placed shall be cleared of all foreign material, drenched and slushed with mortar composed of one (1) part cement and one (1) part sand. (f) Beams and girders shall not be constructed over freshly placed columns without permitting a period of ten (10) hours to elapse to provide for settlement or shrinkage in (g) Before resuming work the top of the column shall be columns. cleansed of foreign matter, and if the column has become hard, the top shall be wet and slushed with the cement grout above specified. (h) When beams are designed as "T" beams, the slab shall be poured at the same time as the web.

-Section 151.
-Concrete Placed in Freezing Weather-(a) concrete is carried on in freezing weather, material must be heated and such provisions made that the concrete can be put in place without freezing. (b) The use of frozen lumpy sand or stone, depending on hot water use in mixing to thaw it out will not be permitted. (c) All reinforced concrete shall be kept at a temperature above freezing for at least 48 hours after being put in place.
+SECTION 151.
+CONCRETE PLACED IN FREEZING WEATHER.-(a) When concrete work is carried on in freezing weather, material must be heated and such provisions made that the concrete can be put in place without freezing. (b) The use of frozen lumpy sand or stone, depending on hot water used in mixing to thaw it out will not be permitted. (c) All reinforced concrete shall be kept at a temperature above freezing for at least forty-eight (48) hours after being put in place.